-Approvals Required Competent Authority Resettlement Policy Framework (RPF) Empowered Committee, TNRSP Approval for LA awards up to Rs.50 lakhs Special DRO, TNRSP Approval for LA awards exceeding Rs.50 lakhs Commissioner of Land Administration, GoTN Approval of RAPs including Budget provisions Project Director, TNRSP Changes in Policy provisions and Entitlements Empowered Committee, TNRSP Staff requirements, Consultants/NGOs Appointments Project Director, TNRSP Approval for issue of ID cards Special DRO, TNRSP Approval of disbursement of R&R Assistance Project Director, TNRSP Disbursement of R&R Assistance Special DRO, TNRSP Approval for structure valuation Divisional Engineer (H), TNRSP Approval for shifting and relocation of community assets Special DRO, TNRSP Approval of Resettlement sites, House site, Issue of titles etc. Special DRO, TNRSP Resolution of disputes GRC / LARR Authority
+Approvals Required Competent Authority Resettlement Policy Framework (RPF) Empowered Committee, TNRSP Approval for LA awards up to Rs.2 crores Special DRO, TNRSP Approval for LA awards exceeding Rs.2 crores Commissioner of Land Administration, GoTN Approval for LA awards exceeding Rs.8 crores GoTN Approval of RAPs including Budget provisions Project Director, TNRSP Changes in Policy provisions and Entitlements Empowered Committee, TNRSP Staff requirements, Consultants/NGOs Appointments Project Director, TNRSP Approval for issue of ID cards Special DRO, TNRSP Approval of disbursement of R&R Assistance Project Director, TNRSP Disbursement of R&R Assistance Special DRO, TNRSP Approval for structure valuation Divisional Engineer (H), TNRSP Approval for shifting and relocation of community assets Special DRO, TNRSP Approval of Resettlement sites, House site, Issue of titles etc. Special DRO, TNRSP Resolution of disputes GRC / LARR Authority

 - 3.3 Agency for RP Implementation Support: The LARRU will be supported in the implementation of the R&R provisions by NGOs/agencies with experience in similar development projects.
-The NGOs/agencies to be engaged should have proven experience in carrying out resettlement and rehabilitation activities and community development and consultations in Tamil Nadu of similar projects. - 3.4 The NGO/agency will play a key role in the implementation of the RP.
+The NGOs/agencies to be engaged should have proven experience in carrying out resettlement and rehabilitation activities and community development and consultations in Tamil Nadu of similar projects.
+This agency will assist GoTN in implementation of RAP and their services will be retained until all actions proposed in RAP are implemented. - 3.4 The NGO/agency will play a key role in the implementation of the RP.
 Their tasks will include the final verification of DPs, consultations, establishment of support mechanisms and deliver the rehabilitation assistances as per the RP provisions and to ensure that the DPs receive all the entitlements as per the R&R policy of the project.